-The major moot court activity at Stanford Law School is the Marion Rice Kirkwood Memorial Competition, which takes place each year during the Autumn and Winter terms.
-Autumn term will be dedicated to brief writing and completion of the written portion of the Competition; the oral portion of the Competition will be conducted during the first four weeks (approx.) of Winter term.
+(Formerly Law 402) The major moot court activity at Stanford Law School is the Marion Rice Kirkwood Memorial Competition, which takes place each year during Autumn and Winter terms.
+Autumn term will be dedicated to brief writing and completion of the written portion of the Competition; the oral argument portion of the Competition will be conducted during the first four to five weeks of Winter term.
 Students on externship and in clinics may enroll if permitted by their respective programs.
 In Autumn term there are only a few class meetings, including a guest lecture on ethics, which can be recorded.
 In addition, there are individually scheduled conferences and practice arguments.
 In Winter term, students must participate in scheduled oral arguments.
 The preliminary rounds are in the evening; the semifinal and final rounds are in the late afternoon.
 Prior to the Competition itself, materials and lectures are provided on research, brief writing, and oral advocacy techniques.
 Registration for the Kirkwood Competition is by team.
-Each team is required to submit an appellate brief of substantial length and quality, and to complete at least two oral arguments, one on each side of an actual case.
+Each team is required to submit an appellate brief of substantial length and quality and to complete at least two oral arguments, one on each side of an actual case.
 The first draft of the brief is reviewed and critiqued by the course instructors.
-The course instructors and members of the Moot Court Board Presidents score the final draft of the brief.
-The course also offers videotaping and critiques of practice oral arguments.
-Panels of local attorneys and judges serve as judges who score the oral argument portion of the Competition.
-Teams are selected for the quarterfinal, semifinal and final round of the Competition based on their brief score and oral advocacy score.
-The final round of the Competition is held before a panel of distinguished judges and the entire Law School community is invited to attend. nSpecial Instructions: In order to maintain academic standards, enrollment in the Kirkwood Competition is limited to 20 two-person teams.
+The course instructors and the Moot Court Board Presidents score the final draft of the brief.
+The course also offers digital recording and critiques of practice oral arguments.
+Panels of judges and local attorneys serve as judges who score the oral argument portion of the Competition.
+Teams are selected for the quarterfinal, semifinal, and final round of the Competition based on their brief and oral advocacy scores.
+The final round of the Competition is held before a panel of distinguished judges and the entire Law School community is invited to attend.
+Special Instructions: In order to maintain academic standards, enrollment in the Kirkwood Competition is limited to 20 two-person teams.
 This limit will be strictly enforced.
-Registration forms will be distributed in the Spring.
+Registration forms will be distributed Spring term.
 If the program is oversubscribed, a lottery will be held to determine participating teams and to establish a waiting list.
-The final drop deadline for the course will be Friday of the first week of classes. nEnrollment in both the Autumn and Winter terms is required.
-The final grade for both the Autumn and Winter terms, and the Writing and Professional Skills credit will be awarded upon the completion of the course in the Winter Term. nConsent Instructions: Instructions on how to register for Moot Court competition are sent out to students each year in spring quarter for the coming academic year.nWriting (W) credit is for 3Ls only.nElements used in grading: Satisfactory completion of appellate brief and oral arguments.
+The final drop deadline for the course will be the Friday of the first week of classes.
+Enrollment in both Autumn (2 units) and Winter (1 unit) terms is required.
+The final grade for both Autumn and Winter terms and the Professional Skills credit will be awarded upon the completion of the course requirements.
+Registration and Consent Instructions: Instructions on how to register for the Moot Court competition are sent out to students each year in Spring term for the coming academic year.
+The registration process is separate from the regular class registration process.
+Elements used in grading: Satisfactory completion of appellate brief and oral arguments.
 Early application and drop deadlines.